Resources

 Goals, objectives, and emphasis of the program

 The University of Michigan's Department of Industrial and Operations Engineering (IOE) has offered graduate education in ergonomics, human factors, and safety engineering for more than 50 years.
-Faculty and students in the Department's Center for Ergonomics are committed to making workplaces and organizations safe, efficient, productive and enjoyable.
+Faculty and students in the Department's Center for Ergonomics are committed to making workplaces and organizations safe, efficient, productive, and enjoyable.
 Our main goals are to gain and share a better understanding of how tools, technologies and work practices affect health and performance and how they can be improved through human-centered design.
 Our research also advances basic knowledge about people's psychological and physical abilities and limitations.
-Being part of the University of Michigan with over 250 degree programs provides an excellent opportunity to develop a systems-oriented and multi-disciplinary approach to engineering and design, combining cognitive, physical and organizational ergonomics and working with experts in a wide range of related disciplines.
+Being part of the University of Michigan with over 250 degree programs, IOE and Center for Ergonomics provide an excellent opportunity to develop a systems-oriented and multi-disciplinary approach to engineering and design, combining cognitive, physical and organizational ergonomics and working with experts in a wide range of related disciplines.

-Number of degrees granted during last 3 years
+Number of PhD degrees granted during last 3 years

 Can students attend part-time?